 - Dry toast, dry crackers or sweet potato;

 - Take Kitchari diet for a few days following to reset the digestive system. (“Kitchari” means “mixture” or “stew” and is a staple food in India).
 Below is a recipe for Kitchari.

 - Take Activated Charcoal.
 It has toxin-absorbing properties, so it works well for both stomach flu and food poisoning;

 - Go see a doctor or health care professional, if you have blood in your stool or if your symptoms get worse after a couple of days.

-- There are many wonderful ayurvedic herbs that can also help rebalance the digestive system, but these can only be recommended on an individual basis, as not all herbs are appropriate for all people.
-I should be up and running in a few days, so if ever you want to set up an ayurvedic appointment you are welcome to contact me: email@example.com
+- Ayurvedic herbs are great to rebalance the digestive system, but these can only be recommended on an individual basis, as not all herbs are appropriate for all people.
+This said, Triphala is safe for almost everyone and helps to remove toxins;

-KITCHARI RECIPE: The best comfort food to get the digestive system back on track…
+The best comfort food to get the digestive system back on track.

-1 c split mung beans (soak for 1 hr before using)
+- Split mung beans or red lentils 1/2 c (soak for minimum 1 hr before using)

 - Cumin – freshly ground 1 tsp

 - Coriander seeds – freshly ground 1 tsp